Bhola Island

-Bhola Island (also called Dakhin Shahbazpur) is the largest island of Bangladesh with an area of 1,441 km2.
-It is most of the land area of Bhola District in Barisal Division.
+Bhola Island (also called Dakhin Shahbazpur) is the largest island of Bangladesh with an area of 1295 km2 and a coastline of 324 km.
+It accounts for most of the land area of Bhola District in Barisal Division.

 Geography

 It is situated at the mouth of the Meghna River.
 There are ferry and launch services from Dhaka and Barisal.

 The Island is 130 km long and has a population of 1.7 million.
 A 1776 map indicates that it was oval-shaped yet it is currently more elongated because of erosion by the Meghna River.
 It is only 6 ft above ocean level at the most elevated point.

 Due to its low elevation, large parts of the island have already been inundated by sea level rise, and the island is at serious risk of disappearing entirely.

 Culture

 According to the 2011 census, 96.7% are Muslim, 3.3% are Hindu.

 Bhola Island is known for its Buffalo curd (doi) which is unique in Bangladesh.
 The process that has been used has remained unchanged.
 It is made in traditional clay pots and the process takes 18 hours.
 It is popular in the Island and is served in special occasions such as weddings, festivals and other special occasions.